 For law enforcement agencies, recording interrogations can prevent disputes about how a suspect was treated, create a clear record of a suspect’s statements and increase public confidence in the criminal justice system.
 Recording interrogations can also deter officers from using illegal or devious tactics to secure a confession.

-More than 20 states, from Alaska to Massachusetts to Illinois, require the recording of custodial interrogations through law or court action.
+More than 20 states, from North Carolina to Massachusetts to Illinois, require the recording of custodial interrogations through law or court action.
 More than a thousand additional law enforcement agencies voluntarily record interrogations.
 A 2004 study conducted by the Center on Wrongful Convictions of more than 200 locations that implemented this reform found that police departments overwhelmingly embrace the measure as good law enforcement practice whose time has come.
 Proactive policies like these have been adopted because the practice benefits police and prosecutors as well as innocent suspects.